mparsin/qad-nx/README.md

 - `git clone https://github.com/mparsin/qad-nx.git`
 - `cd qad-nx`
-- `pnpm start` for starting Angular web application
+- `yarn start` for starting Angular web application
 - The app should run on `http://localhost:5200/`

+## NgRx

+To manage state EQMS can use either full NgRx store or local ComponentStore.
+When deciding which one to use this rule:
+- use NgRx Store when managing global state (state shared between group of components)
+- use ComponentStore for managing smaller, more local state.

 ## Version control